 If you do have to purchase a car, pay cash if you can.
 If not, put as large a payment down on it as you can and seek out the lowest percentage rate for your loan.

 Take care of your vehicle, and it will last much longer than if you don't.

 Finally, drive carefully.
 Accidents are very expensive and are also quite damaging to both car and driver.

 I grew up in a cold weather climate.

-People are spend far too much on vacations because they think they must, but I know that there are many places I travel to for relatively little money and still have a great time.
+People spend far too much on vacations because they think they must, but there are many places people can visit for relatively little money and still have a great time.

 For example, one night we got to see a free concert run by the famous DJ Wolfman Jack that featured four of the greatest rock and roll groups of the 50's.
 We found out about it by going to the Chamber of Commerce to see if there were any deals for tourists!

-This works for us because we are willing to look at all of the alternatives that are available and then take advantage of those we think will give us the biggest bang for our buck.
+The secret to the art of spending is to be able to look at all of the alternatives that are available for any given situation and then take advantage of those thatwill give us the biggest bang for our buck.

-We’re not ashamed to wear used clothing or drink water instead of coffee in a restaurant because we think it’s smart to do things like this.
+My husband and I are not ashamed to drink water instead of coffee in a restaurant because we think it’s smart to do this.

-You can do the same, and if you decide to give strategic spending a try, you likely will become as happy as we are because you’ll have much less stress!
+You can do the same, and if you decide to give it a try, you likely will become as happy as we are because you’ll have much less stress!